linksmart/blog/_posts/2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana.md

 |   +-- Loki/
 |   +-- prometheus/
 ```
-Let us set up the server by following following steps:
+Let us set up the server by the following steps:
 1. Download Docker compose file using wget
     ```
     wget https://raw.githubusercontent.com/linksmart/blog/master/_posts\resources\2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana/docker-compose.yaml
     ```
 2. Create a configuration directory and directories for docker volume directories.
     ```
     mkdir -p conf data/grafana data/prometheus data/alertmanager data/Loki
     ```
 3. Set the right permissions so that the docker containers have permissions to read and write the contents of the volumes.
 See the `docker-compose.yaml` file for the set values.
 The user ids are explicitly set in the `docker-compose.yaml` to avoid the problem of having a default user id which is difficult for book-keeping.
-You are free to chose any ID.
+You are free to choose any ID.
    ```
     sudo chown -R 5677:5677 data/grafana
     sudo chown -R 5678:5678 data/prometheus